French leader meets Iran's Rouhani, demands 'concrete' nuclear steps

 UNITED NATIONS French President Francois Hollande became the first Western leader to meet new Iranian President Hassan Rouhani on Tuesday after warning that Paris expects "concrete gestures" by Iran to show it will give up a military nuclear program.

-France has been a strong advocate of sanctions to pressure Iran over its nuclear program but has been cautious in its statements since Rouhani, a relative moderate, was elected.
+France has been a strong advocate of sanctions to pressure Iran over its nuclear program but has been cautious in its statements since Rouhani, a relative moderate, was elected in June.

-"France expects of Iran concrete gestures which will show that this country renounces its military nuclear program even if it clearly has the right to pursue its civilian program," Hollande said in an address before meeting with Rouhani.
+"France expects of Iran concrete gestures which will show that this country renounces its military nuclear program even if it clearly has the right to pursue its civilian program," Hollande said in an address to the assembly before going into a meeting with Rouhani.

 "This is why I have made the choice to engage in direct and open dialogue with President Rouhani," Hollande said.
 "But I will also say ...
 I am in favour of dialogue, but just as strongly I am firm on the issue of nuclear proliferation."